Ted Conover: Writing career

 Ted Conover in Ahuacatlán de Guadalupe, Querétaro, Mexico.
 Photo by Philip Decker, 1984.

 Conover spent two years at Cambridge University after writing Rolling Nowhere.
 Building on his encounters while riding the rails with Mexican undocumented immigrants whom he described as "the true modern-day incarnation of the classic American hobo," Conover next spent a year traveling with Mexican migrants as research for what would become his 1987 book Coyotes: A Journey Across Borders with America's Mexican Migrants.
 During this year, he lived in a "feeder" valley in the Mexican state of Querétaro, spent time in Arizona, Idaho, California, and Florida, and crossed the US-Mexico border three times.

-Conover next applied his participatory research method in the setting of a wealthy subculture in the mining-town-turned-lifestyle-capital of Aspen, Colorado, where he worked as a driver for the Mellow Yellow Taxi Company, for a catering company, and as a reporter for the Aspen Times.
+Conover next set his sights on the wealthy subculture of the mining-town-turned-lifestyle-capital of Aspen, Colorado, where he worked as a driver for the Mellow Yellow Taxi Company, for a catering company, and as a reporter for the Aspen Times in the late 1980s.
 His experiences were the basis for his 1991 book Whiteout: Lost in Aspen.